ACINQ/eclair/TESTING.md

 ```shell
 bitcoin-cli generate 10
 ```
-eclair and lightnind are now both in NORMAL state (high priority for eclair, low priority for lightnind)
+eclair and lightningd are now both in NORMAL state (high priority for eclair, low priority for lightningd)

 ## Tell eclair to send a htlc
 We’ll use the following values for R and H: